department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="dental-care-vre">I’m active in a 38 U.S.C.
 Chapter 31 vocational rehabilitation program.</button>
 <div id="dental-care-vre" class="usa-accordion-content">

-**You may qualify for:** Dental care that a VA dental care provider concludes is needed to:
+**You may qualify for** dental care that a VA dental care provider concludes is needed to:

 - Make it possible for you to be in the vocational rehab program, **or**
 - Make it possible for you to reach the goals of your vocational rehab program, **or**